The Hobbit Tolkien Fan Edit Recut

 • Removed Radagast entirely from the film, instead leaving just a few of Gandalf's references to his existence for the sake of world building.

-• Trimmed some of the worst silly moments in the Troll sequence to stay in line with my philosophy of reaching a tone that respects the book's lightheartedness, but does not make a mockery of it.
+• Trimmed some of the most excessive silly moments or dialogue in the Troll sequence, staying in line with my editing philosophy regarding humor.

 3. A Short Rest

-• Instead of Radagast showing up after the Troll cave and beginning the ensuing Warg chase, the music transitions into a new hiking montage using footage taken from later in the film showing the Company progress through the wild.
+• Instead of Radagast showing up after the Troll cave and leading into the ensuing Warg chase, the music transitions into a new hiking montage using footage taken from later in the film showing the Company progress through the wild.

 • As always, removed the most offending silly moments, including cutting the Elf-Dwarf romance jokes and some other moments that went too far.

 • Extended Scenes Kept: All of the Rivendell extended material pertaining to Bilbo & the quest is kept.
-We get more dialogue with Gandalf/Bilbo before they enter the valley, a well-needed discussion between Gandalf/Elrond to explain the grander purpose of this quest, and a beautiful scene with Elrond/Bilbo which not only introduces their friendship, but also sets up Bilbo's motivations moving into the Misty Mountains.
+We get more dialogue with Gandalf/Bilbo before they enter the valley, a well-needed discussion between Gandalf/Elrond to explain the grander purpose of this quest, and a beautiful scene with Elrond/Bilbo which not only introduces their friendship, but also sets up Bilbo's motivations as he enters into the Misty Mountains.

 4. Over Hill and Under Hill